How to Improve Memory Retention: Simple, Science-Backed Tips That Actually Work

 As you can see, spaced repetition isn't just more effective—it's also a much more sustainable and less stressful way to learn.

 This approach is a game-changer for anything requiring deep memorization.
-It’s one of the cornerstones of the most effective science-backed methods for memorizing vocabulary for language learners, and it works just as well for any other subject.
+It’s one of the cornerstones of the most effective for language learners, and it works just as well for any other subject.

 Putting It Into Practice With Zemith